First Home Buyers Loans

 Building and Pest Inspection

 Cost between $200 and $500.
 This is essential for finding out if there are going to be additional costs after you have made the purchase.
-A building inspection might find out that the building might need to be electrically rewired, re-stumped or discover any structural problems which can be costly.
+A building inspection might find out the building might needs to be electrically rewired, re-stumped or discover any structural problems which can be costly.
 A pest inspection may uncover pests such as termites that may have structurally impaired the building.

 Home loan fees vary widely from lender to lender.
 A list if these is shown below;